 What to do once you have spent your premium?

 Ofsted require schools to publish how they have used their Primary PE and Sport Premium.
 You are required to report:

 - The amount of PE and Sport Premium received

 - A full breakdown of how it has been spent

 - The impact the school has seen on pupils’ PE, physical activity, and sport participation and attainment

 - How the improvements will be sustainable in the future

 The Association for Physical Education (afPE) in conjunction with the Youth Sports Trust have created a simple to use template to publish the use of the premium to ensure a school’s compliance.

 YPO is an extremely proud partner of afPE.
 We would like to know what your thoughts are on the Primary PE and Sport Premium.
 Do you think it is proving effective in enhancing PE and activity within schools?

-The Department of Education offer more information about the PE and Sport Premium including how the funding is calculated, other ways to spend the funding and the eligibility of schools.
+The Department of Education offer more information about the PE and Sport Premium including how the funding is calculated, conditions of the grant, other ways to spend the funding and the eligibility of schools.